axel-rock/modlguessr/README.md

 I was looking for a fun idea to built with [Convex](https://convex.dev/referral/AXELRO9828), [Better Auth](https://www.better-auth.com/) and [Autumn](https://useautumn.com/)

-## Gameplay (WIP)
+## Gameplay

-This is an overall gameplay idea, everything is subject to change.
+You pick a difficulty.
+Easy, medium, hard
 You enter a chat room
-Maybe there is a pre-defined message or theme
+You're faced with a description of the AI's persona. ie: "This AI believes it's in the year 1995.
+Modern references will confuse it."
 You can chat with the LLM, now knowing which one it is.
+There are 4 models to chose from
+As soon as you start chatting, a countdown starts
+You must pick one of the 4 options before the timer reaches the max.
-The more questions you ask, or the longer you take to find which one it is, the less points you get There are a couple of rounds
+The longer you take to find which one it is, the less points you get This loop repeats 7 times
 In the end, you get a score and enter a leaderboard

-## Ideas, potential caviats

-These ideas all need to be explored and validated.

-Have a score starting at a certain number.
-Each seconds that passes, the scores lower a bit With each message, the score lowers even more
-A failed attempt divides the score by 2, 4, or 10
-Go like that for a few rounds.
-Maybe 7.
-Tune it so that it's neither too short, or too long Base game mode: Just a chat, a set of models to pick from (maybe 2 in easy mode, 4 in medium, all the models availaible in hard mode)
-Have leaderboard per difficulty level
-Scores should be smart.
-Sheer luck should give you very little chance to be top 1 (maybe leaderboard is an average if X games?
-Maybe there is just enough games so that it's impossible to get a full streak?)
-Be aware that it may be not fun at all
+The more correct answers you get in a row, the more you increase a streak multipler A fast LLM checks you managed to force the LLM to tell its name.
+If you did, you get an extra multiplier.

 ## Business model